sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 <strong>3: Sigma Alpha Query:</strong><br>
 Aside from caching, Sigma has created a tool called Alpha Query that operates as a processing layer to calculate arithmetic operations instead of issuing a query to Snowflake.

-Alpha Query leverages the Browser Cache to compute new data.
+Alpha Query leverages the browser's cache to compute new data.
 It can computing anything using data in cache, but if more data from the warehouse is needed, the request will need to made as shown in the workflow.

 Alpha Query supports the majority of the functions provided by Sigma today (even lookups!).
 This unique solution provides Sigma customers the best possible performance when working with data in a browser.